Implementing Your First Cloud Cost Savings

 By default, there is not a container resource specification defined for the Amazing App.
-For the example you can give a modest to a large amount on what you think the Kubernetes resource limit and requests should be.
+For the example, you can give a modest to large amount on what you think the Kubernetes resource limit and requests should be.
 You can modify the deployment.yaml in-line by hitting edit and adding the container resource constraints under Spec, Containers.

 Once you hit save, can create a simple Workflow to get the Amazing App into the wild.